dorshemtov46-ai/ShemTov-Portfolio/src/content/projects/vertical-slice.md

   - "/images/vertical-slice-cover.png"
 ---

-Vertical Slice plays with optical illusions, recursion, and environmental tricks to create a surreal puzzle experience.
-Built during a time-limited jam, the project focuses on atmosphere, mood storytelling, and unusual space manipulation to challenge player expectations and perception.
+Vertical Slice is a playful take on the game development process, created under the tight constraints of Global Game Jam 2023.
+The project focuses on humor, rapid iteration, and communicating ideas clearly within a very short playtime.